querkmachine/beeps.website/src/blog/2024-01-01-2023-the-year-in-review.md

 Anyway, this year, for the first(ish) time, I have had mutual romantic relationships with multiple people. 💚

-## Moves finally got made on gender transition
+## Moves finally got made at the GIC

-I did very little for this one, but after [a mere seven years and three months]({{ '/blog/2016-09-01-the-referral-that-never-was/' | url }}) I received notice in December that I am finally somewhat close to the front of the waiting list for the local gender identity clinic.
+I did very little for this one, but after [a mere seven years and three months]({{ '/blog/2016-09-01-the-referral-that-never-was/' | url }}) I received notice in December that I am finally somewhat close to the front of the waiting list for the local gender identity clinic (GIC).

 That's a wait of nearly ten years, if you count when I first tried to get a referral in April 2014.